Expectations Matter.

 "Generalizations about the outcome of well-known tests of full-information rational expectations are not ubiquitous across countries.
 The implication is that there is no one-size-fits-all approach to modeling the Expectation Formation Process."
 Excerpt from Paper

-This paper presents an empirical analysis of the global landscape of departures from the assumption of Full-Information Rational Expectations (FIRE) in the inflation predictions of professional forecasters, across 50 countries from 1990 to 2021.
+This paper presents an empirical analysis of the global landscape of departures from the assumption of Full-Information Rational Expectations (FIRE) in the inflation predictions of professional forecasters, across forty-six countries from 1990 to 2020.
 I make the central argument that there is a need for a more international approach to understanding the Expectation Formation Process (EFP).
 My analysis has three main findings.
 Firstly, I find widespread heterogeneity in the magnitude and direction of departures from FIRE across countries and forecast horizons.
-Secondly, I present novel evidence about violations of FIRE that contradicts well-established facts about belief formation.
-Thirdly, using a Bayesian Dynamic Factor Model (BDFM), I provide evidence of the existence of a common latent factor in cross-country forecast errors, accounting for as much as 12% of the variability in domestic forecast errors in advanced economies.
+Secondly, I present novel evidence about violations of FIRE that at times contradict well-established stylized facts about belief formation.
+Thirdly, using a Bayesian Dynamic Factor Model (BDFM), I provide evidence of the existence of a common factor in cross-country forecast errors, accounting for as much as 3% of the variability in domestic forecast errors across all countries and 6% across advanced economies.
 I discuss how this synchronization of ‘mistakes’, particularly among advanced economies, has likely contributed to generalizations about the departure of survey-based expectations from the assumption of FIRE.
-(Updated June 1, 2024)

 Expectations' Formation and Boom-Bust Cycles in Mortgage Lending - [Best Third-Year Paper ]